lovelaced/CorespaceWeigher/README.md

 ## Overview

+> [!NOTE]
+> This is a fork of Region X's Corespace Weigher, which removes the CSV/historical functionality and replaces it with a streaming websocket.
+Not for production use.

 The program is designed to fetch weight utilization data from a predefined set of parachains.
 The obtained weight information is then stored in the `out` directory as multiple CSV files.